Quick Answer

 1. Current statistics in banking

-The World Economic Forum identifies that only 13% of the global top-tier financial institutions are women.
-The US is in the top 10 countries with the highest percentage of women in leadership positions, 17%.
+The World Economic Forum identifies that only 13% of the global top-tier financial institutions are led by women.
+The US is in the top 10 countries with the highest percentage of women in leadership positions, at 17%.
 Australia, Canada, and Israel are also among the top 20 countries.

 The percentage of women in the finance industry with CFO or COO titles is around 11%.
-This includes specialist roles that include insurance, finance, and accounting.
+This includes specialist roles that include insurance, finance, and accounting, as tracked by Catalyst’s ongoing research into women in financial services.

 2. Why it may be more difficult to represent more women in leadership positions